christopherwhull/aircraft-dashboard/README.md

    - In PowerShell: `chcp 65001` then `python aircraft_tracker.py`
    - Or set the environment for the session: ``$env:PYTHONIOENCODING='utf-8'`` then run the script
 - The script also supports a strict flag: `python aircraft_tracker.py --utf8-strict` — in strict mode the script will exit if the console cannot be configured for UTF-8.
 The default behavior is tolerant: unsupported characters are replaced so the script does not crash.
+- **Headless mode**: `python aircraft_tracker.py --headless` — suppresses all console output for running as a background service.
+All functionality remains the same, but no live display or status messages are printed.
 - **Cache**: Position cache status and statistics

 ### Time Controls